Amityville is located in Babylon Township just outside of New York City. It’s a quaint town most years, except 1974.

 From the first moment George lived in the Amityville house he told friends about “strange emotions”.
 They are the ones to recommend Father Ray.

-The priest felt strange in what became the sewing room, saying it was unnaturally cold.
-As he blessed corners, a feeling of unbearable dread and a deep voice in his ear saying “Get out!” before being slapped across the face.
+The priest felt strange in what became the sewing room.
+Said it was unnaturally cold.
+While blessing corners, a feeling of unbearable dread as a deep voice said “Get out!” before being slapped across the face.

 Father Ray ran down the stairs; imparted his final advice of not sleeping in the room and left.